VonRiddarn/character-limit-indicators/README.md

+# Disclaimer
+This is a work in progress.<br />
+If this text is not deleted (which, it isn't since you're reading it) the project is not ready for end-usage.

 # Character limit indicators
 *A simple, no overengineered bs, line width indicator for VSCode.*

 This extention does nothing more than indicate visually when you are close to hitting your line limit.<br />
 Fully customizable, fully extendable, fully open source and free.<br />

+# Features

-# Features | TODO: Add pictures and gifs
+TODO: Add pictures and gifs

 **Limit indicators**<br />
 Fully customizable indicators that sits statically in your files.<br />